macedojleo/BDH/README.md

 ![SlackCritical](/docs/slackCriticalMessage.png)

-Example of CRITICAL alarm message identify by a BOMB icon sent to SLACK #CHANNEL by bdh -d process:
+Example of CRITICAL alarm message identify by a :bomb: icon sent to SLACK #CHANNEL by bdh -d process:

 ![SlackUrgent](/docs/slackUrgentMessage.png)

-Example of URGENT alarm message isentify by a FIRE icon sent to SLACK #CHANNEL by bdh -d process:
+Example of URGENT alarm message isentify by a :fire: icon sent to SLACK #CHANNEL by bdh -d process:

 ## [Log file](#log)